-It's likely going to be difficult to find a phone with a single-lens camera in 2018 as Qualcomm is introducing three new camera modules, with two specifically designed to boost the depth sensing prowess of our devices.
+Finding a phone with a single-lens camera will be more difficult in 2018 as Qualcomm is introducing three new camera modules, with two specifically designed to boost the depth sensing prowess of our devices.

-Just as Qualcomm is one of the biggest names in phone processors, these imaging modules, which are a part of the company's Spectra Module Program, could find their way to dozens of Android smartphones next year, including some of the 2018's flagships.
+Just as Qualcomm is one of the biggest names in phone processors, the imaging modules could find their way into dozens of Android smartphones next year, including some of 2018's flagships.

 By developing and licensing the camera parts to hardware partners, Qualcomm aims to speed up the time it takes to deliver depth sensing to consumers in phones as well as head-mounted displays.

-The three new modules are as follows: an iris authentication camera module, a passive depth sensing module and an active depth sensing module.
+The three new modules, which are a part of the company's Spectra Module Program, are as follows: an iris authentication camera module, a passive depth sensing module and an active depth sensing module.

-The iris authentication module will allow for the biometric security feature to be embedded into phones.
-Qualcomm says it works through sunglasses and also has liveness detection, meaning you won't be able to fool it with a photo or a (super creepy) 3D model of someone's face.
+The iris authentication module will allow for biometric security features to be embedded into phones.
+Qualcomm says the module works through sunglasses and also has liveness detection, meaning you won't be able to fool it with a photo or a (super creepy) 3D model of someone's face.

-While this module brings basic depth sensing to lower-end devices, it also requires ample light to cut down on noise as well as a background that's differentiated enough to pick up the object, i.e. the background can't be a starch white wall.
+While this module brings basic depth sensing to lower-end devices, it also requires ample light to cut down on noise as well as a background that's differentiated enough to pick up the object.

 To that end, Qualcomm created the active depth sensing module, also known as its structured light image sensor.
 It has two essential components: an infrared illuminator and an infrared camera.
 This module doesn't require a dual camera, though it's more likely than not phones that use it will feature both an infrared camera and a standard one.